AtlasOfLivingAustralia/documentation/wiki/development/codeReviews.md

 1. Do not mix languages in a single file:
   1. Do not generate large amounts of JS in Groovy
   1. Do not dump large amounts of JS in .gsps
+  1. Do not put large amounts of HTML inline in JS files
-  1. Do not put CSS styles in .gsps
+  1. Do not put CSS styles in .gsps (that also means do not use inline styles (```style="..."```))
   1. Javascript belongs in .js files
-  1. HTML belongs in .thml or .gsp files
+  1. HTML belongs in .html or .gsp files
   1. CSS belongs in .css files
+1. Defer loading of javascript to the end
 1. Format your code consistently - this makes it easier to read and therefore easier to maintain
 1. Take advantage of IntelliJ's code inspections: the right-hand margin of the editor will highlight potential bugs or maintenance issues with a little line.
 Your goal should be to have 0 warnings...much of our code looks like a barcode.
 1. Structure your code cleanly: